 Want to do something when a user opens a workbook, or stop them clicking on a particular cell?
 You need to learn how to attach code to Excel workbook or worksheet events!

 Visual Basic for Applications (VBA) is what's called an object-orientated programming language.
 This blog explains what this means!

 The MsgBox command in Visual Basic for Applications allows you to display basic messages, but you can also make it prettier, and even use it to ask questions or display multiple-line messages!
 Read on to find out more about this versatile VBA command.

 This blog explains the nuts and bolts of Excel VBA variables, including how to declare them, how to set their scope and all sorts of other tips and tricks.
 The blog also covers constants in Excel macros.

-Use this free online training in Excel Visual Basic for Applications (VBA) to learn how to program macros within Excel.
+As well as providing introductory and advanced VBA training, we've also published this online training course teaching how to code macros using Visual Basic for Applications (VBA) within Excel.
 The tutorial covers everything from basic recording through to creating classes - something for everyone!

 This blog shows the various techniques within Excel Visual Basic for moving around and selecting cells relative to the active cell or selection.
 The blog includes a discussion of the Offset, End, Resize, Range, EntireRow, EntireColumn and CurrentRegion methods.

 This blog gives the various possible ways to select cells, ranges, columns and rows using Visual Basic for Applications in Excel.
 Useful for the VBA newbie, but even gurus might find one or two commands they'd missed!